 - 2 GB of work related data $35/month

-If you choose to keep the mobile device that was provided to you by UW, the cost to retain the device will be based on the initial cost, the age and the resulting depreciation of the device with a minimum cost of $5.
+If the mobile device was provided to you by UW and you will be using the device as part of the Mobile Device Allowance Program, you may choose to continue using it by purchasing the device through UW Surplus Properties.
+Purchase of the device is only allowable when you will be enrolled in the Mobile Device Allowance Program.
+The cost to retain the device will be based on the initial cost, the age and the resulting depreciation of the device with a minimum cost of $5.
 To facilitate the transfer of ownership, submit the online surplus request form

 ||Employee Acquisition Cost (minimum of $5)